HexadigmSystems/FunctionTraits/README.md

 # FunctionTraits
-## C++ traits struct to retrieve info about any function (a "complete" implementation)
+## C++ traits library (single header-only) for retrieving info about any function (arg types, arg count, return type, etc.).
+Clean and easy-to-use, a "complete" implementation.

-See [here](https://godbolt.org/z/oTPEhe1Tq) for a complete working example (demo for those who want to get right to the code - the same code in this repository).
+See [here](https://godbolt.org/z/a4G64jq6f) for a complete working example (demo for those who want to get right to the code - the same code in this repository).

 "FunctionTraits" is a lightweight C++ traits struct (template) that allows you to quickly and easily determine the traits of any function at compile-time, such as argument types, number of arguments, return type, etc. (for C++17 and later).
 It's a "complete" implementation in the sense that it handles (detects) all mainstream function syntax unlike many other implementations you'll often find that fail to address numerous issues.
 Many of these implementations are just hacks or solutions quickly developed on-the-fly to answer someone's question on "stackoverflow.com" for instance.
 Some are more complete (only one I've seen comes very close), and some have even written articles on the subject but still miss a number of issues.
 Some of these issues are obvious (or should be), such as failing to detect functions declared as "noexcept" (part of a function's type since C++17), or variadic functions, or volatile non-static member functions, or function pointers with cv-qualifiers, among other things (often resulting in a lot of cryptic compiler errors).
 Some are less obvious, like failing to detect functions with calling conventions other than the default (usually cdecl), which isn't addressed in the C++ standard itself (and a bit more tricky to implement than it first appears as far as creating a functions traits class is concerned).
 I have yet to see any other implementation address calling conventions at all in fact, even in the few "full-blown" solutions for handling function traits that are out there (that I've ever come across).
 Without calling convention support however, all functions in the entire Microsoft Windows API would fail to be detected for instance (since it's almost entirely based on the "stdcall" calling convention).
 "FunctionTraits" does address all these issues however.
 It provides traits info about every (mainstream) aspect of any function within the limitations of what C++ currently supports (or easily supports).
 You can currently obtain the following information: